slarwise/slarwise/README.md

 - ⚡ Fun fact: ...
 -->

-I like to create (neo)vim plugins and do python and erlang developments (:
+I like to create (neo)vim plugins and do python and erlang development (:

 [Portfolio](https://slarwise.github.io)